payatu/vuln-nodejs-app/solutions/solutions.md

 </html>
 ```

-6. Host the exploit file on your attacker server then send it to victim once they open the page you will get there wallet balance on your webserver.
+6. Host the exploit file on your attacker server then send it to victim once they open the page you will get there wallet balance on your web server.

 ### Vulnerable Code